ImanovFuad/Python/Weather-alerts.md

   - end: epoch when the trigger ends
   - alerts: list of Alert objects
   - conditions: list of Condition objects
-  - area: an Area object
+  - area: dict representing the topology where to check conditions on
+  - alertChannels: list of AlertChannel objects

 ## AlertChannel
 We don't know anything about it yet.
 Possibly, when you will setup a trigger you shall also specify the channels you want to be notified on: that's why it would be better to add pointer to a list of alert channels directly on the Trigger objects (the list can be empty for now)